andreabac3/alwaysRun/README.md

 How to use:<br/>
-Just use the following synopsis:      python3 alwaysRun yourCommandBash <br/>
+Just use the following synopsis:      python3 alwaysRun.py yourCommandBash <br/>
 You need to replace the keyword 'yourCommandBash' with for example "node server.js"<br/>

 ```sh